 Philosophy of Friendship: Professor Hallie Liberto

-English Literature and Composition: Daniel Breen
+English Literature: Daniel Breen

 Debate: Allison Ross (COL '20) and the Georgetown Debate Team